 - EOM – End of the month

-In an effort to collect on invoices earlier, businesses might extend a discount like 2/10 Net 30 Terms – this offers a 2% discount to buyers who pay within 10 days rather than 30 days.
+To collect on invoices earlier, businesses might extend a discount like 2/10 Net 30 Terms – this offers a 2% discount to buyers who pay within 10 days rather than 30 days.

 - Payment terms help create a relationship between the vendor and the customer.
 Reliable buyers are more likely to return when they are offered terms.